What Is a Delaware Contractor License Bond?

-In the state of Delaware, individuals working in the construction business must have a valid license to do so.
-With the licensing process comes a requirement to secure a Delaware contractor license bond, a type of surety bond.
-This surety bond provides protection to construction contractor customers and the state should things not go as planned.
+Construction contractors working in the state of Delaware must have a valid license.
+The licensing process requires contractors to secure a Delaware contractor license bond.
+This surety bond provides protection to customers and the state if business does not go as planned.

 Delaware Contractor License Bond Obligee Details

 For Delaware licensed contractors, the obligee of a contractor bond is the State of Delaware.
 The contact information for the obligee is as follows:

 The state of Delaware requires specific individuals to obtain a license and a bond if they want to work on construction projects in the state.
 Resident and non-resident contractors must have a license and a Delaware contractor license bond.

 Water drillers, electricians, plumbers, HVAC professionals, and pump installers must also have a license and a surety bond in place.

 How Do You Get a Delaware Contractor License Bond?